 Breastfeeding has been shown to reduce the risk of developing breast cancer later in life.
 If you are able to breastfeed your baby, do so for as long as possible (ideally for at least six months).

 Exercise has many benefits, including reducing your risk for breast cancer.
 Aim for at least 30 minutes of moderate exercise each day.
 This could include walking, jogging, biking, or swimming.

 Maintain vigilance in the identification of breast cancer.
 Consult your doctor if you detect any changes in your breasts, such as a new lump or skin changes.
-In addition, according on your personal history, consult your doctor about when to begin mammograms and other tests.
+In addition, according to your personal history, consult your doctor about when to begin mammograms and other tests.

 Most women are unaware that they are at risk of breast cancer.
 In fact, each year, thousands of women are diagnosed with this disease.
 Early detection is key to increasing the chances of survival.

-Hashi GoC is committed to spreading awareness about breast cancer and its risks and launched a campaign to educate female starting from our organization and using our all social media platforms about the disease and the importance of early detection.
+Hashi GoC is committed to spreading awareness about breast cancer and its risks and launched a campaign to educate females starting from our organization and using our all social media platforms about the disease and the importance of early detection.
 As together, we can make a difference and save lives.